Partake in the Fragrance Profiling Experience and allow us to acquaint you with your scented soulmate.

 The Shared Services Department of Puig is responsible for the day-to-day compliance.
 It escalates tax risk decisions to Corporate Tax Department when necessary.

-These tasks will involve all the countries and territories in which Puig is present and thus also the UK and include all Puig activities, in order to promote the coherent and homogenous management of fiscal risk.
+These tasks will involve all countries and territories in which Puig is present (and thus also the UK) and include all Puig activities, in order to promote coherent and homogenous management of fiscal risk.
+Such Tax Departments are responsible for all taxes, with the exception of taxes related to employees, which is managed and controlled by Human Resources.

 Puig, under the supervision of the Audit Committee, will also adopt the necessary mechanisms to monitor all Puig entities’ compliance with tax regulations and the principles described in this Strategy, in order to identify risk and define and develop prevention and correction measures, as well as internal control procedures.